 Online activity can become addictive—the young person might find it more difficult to engage in other areas of life such as school, regular meal times, after school activities, outdoor activities and spending time with family and friends.
 We know that all of these areas are important for positive mental health and well-being in young people, so neglecting them can lead a young person to feel depressed, anxious or isolated.

-There are also issues around safety—by posting online your child is creating what we call a ‘digital footprint.
+There are also issues around safety—by posting online your child is creating a digital footprint.
 This is a trail that one leaves online when posting and sharing content.
 The anonymous and instant nature of the internet can also leave young people exposed to greater risks such as cyber bullying and harm from potential sexual predators.